altusnets/gen-x/README.md

 unallocated recources are used to process functions in a secure manner(hashes for example)predescribed by the system and/or group;;

-return a value that calculates return yield of energy concpumtion of entire system based on( all avaliable data / time *function = n ) for a return of x for used process's;;
+return a value that calculates return yield of energy consumption of entire system resources;;